ACCLAIMS By Publishers

 “Dr. Moshe Feldenkrais has developed a system that is many years ahead of conventional medical understanding.
 Following the program with Feldenkrais, patients showed significant improvement in their levels of pain, decreased numbers of medications, and increased quality of life.” — Martin Rossman, M.D., Author.
 American Journal of Pain Management (January 1999)

-Awareness between physical and mental behaviors form perception.
-Therefore, action and perception are the basis of cognition.
+The physical sets up a carriage mental behaviors in the muscular-skeletal systems.
+This “carriage” forms the “I” of perception.
+Therefore, action and perception are the foundation of cognition.
 Sensations link thinking, feeling, sensing, and movement.
 Within the internal environment (the body) and external environment (circumstances), impulses organize to find patterns.
-Sculpting away the pattern and the mind uses a filter-like screen of motion to paint the picture of perception.
+Sculpt away the pattern and the mind uses a filter-like screen of motion to paint the picture of perception.

-“Nature versus Nurture,” not because motor development is primacy but to categorize action as not merely motor development.
+“Nature versus Nurture,” not because motor development is primary but to categorize action as not merely motor development.
 Motion shows the brain how to measure qualities in perception, cognition, and learning.

 Imagine a child at 11 months old beginning to walk.
 Then at 12 months of age, he gets a hernia operation from a birth defect.
 After the surgery, for a year, the child turns emotionally insecure if left without a parent.
 The structure of the pelvis was off-balance after the surgery.
-After three sessions of neurological reeducation (the Feldenkrais work) the child’s behavior returned to self-confidence, and the problem disappeared.
+After three sessions of Functional Integration® (the Feldenkrais method) the child’s behavior returned to self-confidence, and the problem disappeared.